Healthy Rhubarb Banana Bread

 - ⅓ cup honey or maple syrup

-- Whisk flour, baking powder, baking soda salt and all spice, in a medium bowl and set aside.
+Whisk flour, baking powder, baking soda, salt, cinnamon, and all spice, in a medium bowl and set aside.

 - ***Use a stand or hand-held mixer to beat eggs on medium speed for about 30 seconds.
 Mix in vanilla, banana and honey until combined.